-From the information that has been provided, I'm satisfied that L&C did take some steps towards meeting its regulatory obligations and good industry practice.
+From the information that has been provided on this complaint and another complaint considered by us, I'm satisfied that L&C did take some steps towards meeting its regulatory obligations and good industry practice.
 However, I don't think those steps that we've seen evidence of went far enough, or were sufficient, to meet L&C's regulatory obligations and good industry practice.

-I think L&C was aware of, or should have identified potential risks of, consumer detriment associated with business introduced by 1 Stop before it accepted Mr M's application.
+I think L&C was aware of, or should have identified potential risks of, consumer detriment associated with business introduced by 1 Stop before it accepted Mr E's application.